4 1zpresso grinders next to each other on white background

 It’s easy to disassemble completely for in-depth cleaning.

 The Q2 has a burr size of 40mm and uses the same adjustment mechanism as the basic Jx grinder.
-The geometry of the burr is suitable for most coffee, except Turkish and espresso.
+The geometry of the burr is suitable for most coffee and makes a clean and refreshing pour over that highlights fruity notes.

 Recently, the Q2 was upgraded with a new 40mm heptagonal burr set.